alsongard/alsongard/README.md

 ## About Me
 Fullstack Developer, Software Developer, Data Analyst and Cyber Security Enthusiast
 Studying Computer Science in Zetech University in Kenya
-Currently learning React, PHP, Network Scans and Data Analsis and Building Prediction Models
+Currently learning React, PHP, Network, Port and Protocol Scans and Data Analsis and Building Prediction Models
 I’m looking to collaborate on web design projects, ctf, c++ applications
 Ask me about Web Design Projects, performing reconnaisance on systems using different tools, C++ file handling and applications
 How to reach me: alsongard@gmail.com